 Any protrusions should be sufficiently padded.
-All shields must have a cloth or Plasti Dip[®].
-Shields are held by straps or handles, which are bolted to the wood on the back of the shield.
+All shields must have a cloth or Plasti Dip[®] cover.
+Shields are held by straps or handles, which are bolted to the wood core on the back of the shield or mounted to or through the shield in a secure fashion.
 All exposed bolts or sharp edged handles must be filed down or padded.
 The area immediately around and in between the straps does not require padding, but must still be safe.

-If a shield receives three solid hits from a shield-destroying weapon (glancing blows do not count) it is considered destroyed and much be dropped.
+If a shield receives three solid hits from a shield-destroying weapon (glancing blows do not count) it is considered destroyed and must be dropped.
 If a particular Relic or spell will penetrate a shield, it will be stated in the description of the Relic or spell.